steadybit/extension-jvm/README.md

 # Steadybit extension-jvm

-This [Steadybit](https://www.steadybit.com/) extension provides a jvm instance discovery and the various actions for jvm instances targets.
+This [Steadybit](https://www.steadybit.com/) extension provides a JVM instance discovery and the various actions for JVM instances targets.

 Learn about the capabilities of this extension in